cutlerCLI/cutler/README.md

 ### Defaults and External Commands

-Beyond managing macOS defaults, cutler now supports an `[external]` section that allows you to run any external command after applying the defaults.
-This is particularly useful when you want to trigger additional scripts or commands as part of your configuration.
-For example:
+cutler also supports running external shell commands the moment it applies the defaults.
+You can define these as such:

 ```toml
 # Define reusable variables here: